cas-bioinf/rboAnalyzer/readme.md

  download only sequences which are not present.

-We can expect that the BLAST output contain many false positive HSPs, so we selected some of prediction methods which do not rely on information in the BLAST output itself.
+We can expect that the BLAST output contain many false positive HSPs, so we selected prediction methods from those, which do not rely on information in the BLAST output itself.
 These are:
 - rnafold
 - rfam-Rc